Skip to main content

 Important

 An AI visibility score is not a ranking factor.
-It is a measurement model that helps operators inspect whether AI search systems can find, trust, and explain the business.
+It is a measurement model for summarizing observed answers, citations, competitors, prompts, and markets under a stated methodology.

 A useful AI visibility score points operators toward source, review, profile, and page gaps.